 20. Paul Vicinanza, Stanford University: Corporate seers: Discursive prescience in quarterly earnings calls predicts innovation and firm performance.
 Abstract.

-21. Stefan Pasch, Goethe University Frankfurt: A textual analysis of corporate culture, industry-fit, and firm performance.
+21. Stefan Pasch, Goethe University Frankfurt: Industry-specific corporate cultures and productivity: Does it pay to deviate?
 Abstract.

 22. Michael Mauskapf, Columbia University: The social organization of creativity in music.
 Abstract.